 Providers looking to offer approved PR CLE courses should, where possible, consult with an appropriate expert in the topic during the course design process.
 Experts can provide perspective on the efficacy and validity of any content or research cited, recommendations offered, or practice steps outlined.

 It is recommended that providers use instructional design methodology or a specialist in instructional design when developing the course structure and resources.
-The Commission recognizes the learning outcomes of participants can be significantly improved by applying good course design to topic content.
+The Illinois Supreme Court Commission on Professionalism recognizes the learning outcomes of participants can be significantly improved by applying good course design to topic content.

 Facilitators and Speakers

-The Commission on Professionalism recognizes that professional responsibility topics can be sensitive areas for discussion.
+The Commission on Professionalism recognizes that PR topics can be sensitive areas for discussion.